 Day 7: End of Orientation week.

-Cost $250 for this 1 week program.
+Cost $250 for this 1-week program.

-Volunteers are picked up from the Tribhuvan International Airport in Kathmandu by the local staff or coordinator.
+Volunteers are picked up from the Tribhuvan International Airport in Kathmandu by a member of the local coordinating staff.
 Those volunteers who will be already in Nepal will be met by the staff at a designated meeting point decided beforehand.

 |Week||Select Your currency|